yuhonas/off-by-one/BACKGROUND.md

 ## Background

-My answering objective with the following challenge is to wear many hats beyond just writing code as I feel the role would dictate, so strap yourself in for some verbosity 😀
+My objective with reviewing the following challenge is to wear many hats, so i've looked at it from a product, engineering, architecture, operations and org wide strategy point of view, so strap yourself in for some verbosity 😀

 > The intent of this challenge is to explore general system design,
 > along with approaches to code extensibility.
 While a simple challenge,